-Municipalities should agree in advance to the terms of reference of what will be undertaken. how costs will be covered to undertake the required work, and how responsibilities and ownership of the work will be shared.
+Municipalities should agree in advance to the terms of reference of what will be undertaken, how costs will be covered to undertake the required work, and how responsibilities and ownership of the work will be shared.

-Municipalities should also work to understand how long it will take to generate the information required to support future decision making on any given service arrangement.
-Due to the deadline for ICF completion of April 1, 2020, it may be necessary to indicate within your ICF that your review/analysis of the service(s) in question will be part of a future work plan beyond ICF approval and that the service will continue functioning in its present manner until such a point as a decision can be made on adjusting the service.
+Municipalities should also work to understand how long it will take to generate the information required to support any future service arrangement decisions.
+Due to the deadline for ICF completion of April 1, 2021, it may be necessary to indicate within your ICF that your review/analysis of the service(s) in question will be part of a future work plan beyond ICF approval and that the service will continue functioning in its present manner until such a point as a decision can be made on adjusting the service.